adunk/jekyll-foundation-boiler/README.md

-# Foundation libsass template
+# Jekyll on Foundation 5 Boilerplate

-This is a template to start your own project that uses Grunt and libsass!
+This is a boilerplate to run Jekyll on the lastest Zurb Foundation 5 framework.

 ## Requirements